Visiting 4th Year Elective Program

 - Submitted written proof of required 12 Panel Drug Screen (Amphetamine, Cocaine, Marijuana, Opiates, PCP, Methamphetamine, Barbiturates, Benzodiazepines, Methadone, Propoxyphene, Oxycodone, Buprenorphine).
 The drug screen must be with-in 30 days of your elective start date.

 Acceptance into an elective is based primarily on availability, with priority being given to Geisel Medical students.
 Your application will be handled on a first-come, first-serve basis.
-Completed applications on VSAS (Visiting Student Application Service) and the $200.00 processing fee (per elective) must be received in the Office of Student Affairs at least four weeks prior to your desired starting date for the elective.
-This fee is refundable only in the event that the elective requested is not available.
+Completed applications on VSAS (Visiting Student Application Service) and the $200.00 non-refundable acceptance fee (per elective) must be received in the Office of Clinical Education at least one week prior to your desired starting date for the elective.

 If you are interested in taking a sub-internship elective, please be sure to include a copy of your transcript and a letter of support from your dean with your application.